annedorko/highlight/README.md

 ### Step 8: Print to PDF Using Chrome

 If you need PDF versions of your resume, as I do, there are special print CSS styles.
-Navigate to your live page and _Print to PDF_.
-I recommend using Chrome if you are experiencing any issues.
+Navigate to your desired resume page and _Print to PDF_.
+I recommend using Chrome if you experience any formatting issues.

+You can adjust the font families in `styles.css` if you are not happy with the defaults.

 ## Roadmap